-Figure 4-8-6: IPMC Profile Address Configuration page
+Figure 4-8-6: IPMC Profile Address Configuration Page

-Object Description Delete Check to delete the entry.
+Object Description • Delete Check to delete the entry.
 The designated entry will be deleted during the next save.
 Entry Name The name used for indexing the address entry table.
 Each entry has the unique name which is composed of at maximum 16 alphabetic and numeric characters.
 At least one alphabet must be present.
 Start Address The starting IPv4/IPv6 Multicast Group Address that will be used as an address range.
 End Address The ending IPv4/IPv6 Multicast Group Address that will be used as an address range.

-Add New Address (Range) Entry : Click to add new address range.
+Add New Address (Range) Entry: Click to add new address range.
 Specify the name and configure the addresses.
 Click "Save".

-Reset : Click to undo any changes made locally and revert to previously saved values.
+Apply: Click to apply changes Reset: Click to undo any changes made locally and revert to previously saved values.
 Refresh: Refreshes the displayed table starting from the input fields.

-EVEN IN STREAM STREAM STREAM IN THE STREAM S

-EVEN BY STATE STATE AND ST
+Updates the table starting from the first entry in the IPMC Profile Address Configuration. : Updates the table, starting with the entry after the last entry currently displayed.